Baryogenesis via the Chiral Magnetic Effect in a First-Order Electroweak Phase Transition: Phase transition and the induced Chern-Simons term

 where $W^{a}_{ij} = \partial_{i} W^a_j - \partial_{j} W^a_i + g_{3} \epsilon^{abc}W_{i}^b W_{j}^c$, $B_{ij} = \partial_{i}B_{j} - \partial_{j}B_{i}$ and $D_{i}\Phi = (\partial_{i} - ig_{3} \tau^a W_{i}^a/2 - ig^\prime_{3} B^{ }_{i}/2)\Phi^{ }$ with $\tau^a$ being the Pauli matrices.
 The heavy scalar potential has the form

-where $m_D,m_D',m_D''$ are the Debye masses of the time component of gauge fields.
+Where $m_D,m_D',m_D''$ are the Debye masses of the time component of gauge fields.
 The parameters of heavy scalar potential Eq.~\eqref{heavypotential} are defined in Ref.~\cite{Qin:2024idc}.
 The Chern-Simons terms $\alpha_0$ and $\alpha^\prime$ are defined as

 where the $N_f$ is the number of families, and $\mu_B,\mu_{L_i}$ are the baryon and lepton chemical potential respectively.
-The relation $(N_f \mu_B+\sum_{i=1}^3\mu_{L_i})$ can be obtained by assuming the left- and right-hand fermion has the same chemical potential, and it vanished by defining~\cite{Qin:2024idc}~\cite{Gynther:2003za}
+The relation $(N_f \mu_B+\sum_{i=1}^3\mu_{L_i})$ can be obtained by assuming the left- and right-hand fermions have the same chemical potential, and it vanishes by defining~\cite{Qin:2024idc}~\cite{Gynther:2003za}

 However, the lepton chemical potential is not equal to each other($\mu_{L_i}\neq\mu_{R_i}$) since the lepton asymmetry, where $\mu_{L_i}$ is the chemical potential of left-hand lepton and $\mu_{R_i}$ is the chemical potential of right-hand lepton.
 Then the Chern-Simons term with the lepton asymmetry has the form~\cite{Laine:2005bt}